Home

-The name of the event is a reference to White Nights, a short story by Fyodor Dostoevsky, which was turned into a movie by Luchino Visconti starring Marcello Mastroianni and Maria Schell, but its objective could not be more different from the fruitless obsessions of the story's main character.
+The name of the event is a reference to White Nights, a short story by Fyodor Dostoevsky, but its objective could not be more different from the night obsessions of the story's main character.

 Piazza del Campidoglio is a relatively small square, but it means so much to the Romans, that the opening of La Notte Bianca took place here and during the whole night dancers, singers and entertainers performed on a temporary stage.